 DIY or professional designer: What’s the right choice for your website?

-Pre-lockdown, almost everyone was using the internet to find the things they were looking for.
+Almost everyone is using the internet to find the things they are looking for.
 The Federation of Small Businesses puts this number at around 97%, with over 80% of people using their phone to look up the products and services they require.
 Since Lockdown it stands to reason that these behaviours will have been further entrenched.

 What these revealing statistics tell us is that your business needs a website, and it needs to be optimised for use on mobile phones and search engines (SEO), particularly with relation to your local area.
 This will make it easier for customers to find you.